History of Spokane, Washington: First habitation

 The Spokane Falls and its surroundings were a gathering place and focus for settlement for the area's indigenous people for thousands of years, due to the fertile hunting grounds and abundance of salmon in the Spokane River.
 The first humans to arrive in the Spokane area arrived between 12,000 and 8,000 years ago and were hunter-gatherer societies who lived off the plentiful game in the area.
 Initially, the settlers hunted predominantly bison and antelope, but after the game migrated out of the region, the native people became dependent on gathering various roots, berries, and nuts, and harvesting fish.
 The Spokane tribe, after which the city is named (which means "Children of the Sun" or "sun people" in Salishan), are believed to be either direct descendants of the original hunter-gatherers who settled in the region, or descendants of tribes that migrated to the area from the Great Plains.
 When asked about their origins by early white explorers, the tribe said their ancestors came from "Up North".

-The Spokane Falls were the tribe's center of trade and fishing.
+The Spokane Falls were the tribe's center of trade and fishing where they had a number of fishing camps near the base of the falls.
+Regional tribes would convene at this bountiful fishery during the annual Chinook salmon run to fish, trade, and engage in cultural activities.
+Along the falls, the salmon would be caught using various fish trap methods and the catch would be dried and smoked on site to preserve and store them for sustenance during the sparse winter months.
+Among the gathering tribes, a "Salmon Chief" is chosen to coordinate fishing efforts, hold prayer, lead singing ceremonies, and bless and distribute the catch equitably to the tribes.
 The Spokane consisted of three bands that lived along the Spokane River.
-The Spokane people shared their culture and Salishan language with several other tribes, including the Coeur d' Alenes, Kalispels, Pend Oreilles, Flatheads, Kootenays, and Colvilles among others.
+The Spokane people shared their culture and Salishan language family with several other tribes, including the Coeur d' Alenes, Kalispels, Pend Oreilles, Flatheads, Kootenays, and Colvilles among others.

 Early in the 19th century, the Northwest Fur Company sent two white fur trappers west of the Rocky Mountains to search for fur.
 They were friendly with the native people they encountered.
 The trappers became the first two white men met by the Spokane tribe, who believed them to be Sama, or sacred.
 They helped them get shelter in the Colville River valley for the winter.
 The tribe discovered the men brought no "big magic" to the tribe, as their members had continued to die from smallpox, which had first struck the tribe in an epidemic in 1782.
 As much as half the tribe had died in that epidemic.